 The threat is certainly growing: a recent report revealed that cyberattacks rose by a quarter in Q2 2017.
 In a world overwhelmed by social media, news of such a disaster can go international in the time it takes to say "cyber breach."
 And the potential fall-out of a crisis?
 Damage to your business' reputation, negative effects on share price and a detrimental impact on staff morale.

-Whether it's a data breach or a natural disaster that takes place (consider the 2017 hurricane season in the US) organizations must be in the position to communicate information instantaneously and precisely to all parties affected – customers, partners, vendors and staff.
+Whether it's a data breach or a natural disaster that takes place (consider the 2017 hurricane season in the US) organisations must be in the position to communicate information instantaneously and precisely to all parties affected – customers, partners, vendors and staff.
 However, by their nature, crises are unique, unpredictable, and can go far beyond any eventuality you've planned for.
-So, how can organizations ensure they're prepared to respond in the most effective way possible?
+So, how can organisations ensure they're prepared to respond in the most effective way possible?

 There are two types of communication that are needed to support a crisis management program.
 Both require sufficient preparation to ensure a swift and appropriate response in times of crisis, and that those impacted are kept in the loop by business leaders – not a random social media post.